paytabscom/paytabs-ios-library-sample/README.md

 ```

-2. Create object of `PayTabsConfiguration` and fill it with your credentials and payment details.
+2. Create object of `PaymentSDKConfiguration` and fill it with your credentials and payment details.

 ```
-let configuration = PayTabsConfiguration(profileID: "*your profile id*",
+let configuration = PaymentSDKConfiguration(profileID: "*your profile id*",
                                     serverKey: "*server key*",
                                     clientKey: "*client key*",
                                     cartID: "12345",